complex-syndrome/nvim-config/README.md

 ## Some keybinds to start with

+- :checkhealth in nvim to check possible plugin issues
 - Current leader key is "\<Space\>"
 - "\<leader\>sk" to search for all current keybinds
 - "<Ctrl-\/>" to open a terminal